swilgosz/hanamimastery/data/episodes/4-string-transformations-with-dry-inflector.md

 end
 ```

-This is quite simplified version of the command bus, but it's already pretty useful.
+This is quite a simplified version of the command bus, but it's already pretty useful.
 It allows us to register a command, and then just call a command bus with this command.
 There is only one place, where the logic of figuring out what should handle my command is - and it's a command bus.

-For `Commands::Create` => it supposed to call `CommandHanndlers::OnCreate`.
+For `Commands::Create` it's supposed to call `CommandHanndlers::OnCreate`.
 However, this crashes, due to the usage of `constantize` method.

-This method is not implemented in ruby, so we would either need to write it ourselves, or rely on [ActiveSupport's inflector](https://api.rubyonrails.org/v6.1.3.2/classes/ActiveSupport/Inflector.html) class.
+This method is not implemented in ruby, so we would either need to write it ourselves or rely on [ActiveSupport's inflector](https://api.rubyonrails.org/v6.1.3.2/classes/ActiveSupport/Inflector.html) class.

 We didn't want that, because ActiveSupport is a set of a WHOLE LOT of features that we did not want to use in our simple gem and we didn't want to make it Rails-Specific.